shilpagopi/ML/Recap/Regularization.md

 # Regularization
 ### At A Glance
 * Lasso(L1) and Ridge(L2) Regression, Elastic Net
-* Dropout
+* Dropout:  Reduced Co-adaptation, Ensemble Effect, Inverted Dropout (1/1-p)
 * Early Stopping
-* Batch and Layer Normalization
+* Batch and Layer Normalization: reducing internal covariate shift, stabilizes training, faster convergence, less sensitive to initialization, learnable scale and shift parameters (γ and β), BN is batch size sensitive.
+Check last BN vs LN table.
 ---

 Why?
 To prevent overfitting.
 Regularization significantly reduces the variance of the model, without substantial increase in its bias.
 It reduces flexibility of complex models